GRACeFUL-project/DSL-WP/2016-09/Amanuens/NewAmanuens.md

 to become familiar with now that you are joining the Chalmers GRACeFUL group.

+## Overview

+One view of the full GRACeFUL project is as a four-layer stack:
+* GMB = Group Model Building and the CRUD = Climate Resiliant Urban Design case study
+* VIS = Visualisation
+* DSL = Domain Specific Languages
+* CFP = Constraint Functional Programming

+The Chalmers site is mainly working on DSLs but should also collborate with and contribute to all the other layers.
+Somewhat simplified we need to assign one "worker" as the contact towards each layer.

 ## A GRACeFUL taxonomy of terms

 The aim of this subsection is to provide a taxonomy of terms